04 · OPERATIONS

 Symptom: node RAM climbs forever

-Likely cause: HNSW index growing without quantization, or too many indices with large flush_size_mb.
+Likely cause: vector fields growing without quantization, or too many indices with large flush_size_mb.

 Check: